Guysbert/ccc-twitterpi/README.md

 # ccc-twitterpi
-Angular site that polls #cccamp15 tweets and displays them on a raspi with a 320x400 display
+Angular (eventually) webapp that polls #cccamp15 tweets and displays them on a raspi with a 320x400 display